-6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?

-2 Yes, all affiliated hospitals have accessible educational materials for patients.

-1 Some affiliated hospitals have accessible educational materials for patients.

-0 No affiliated hospitals have accessible educational materials for patients.
+- 6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts? - 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.

-Score explanation: There are no online resources about climate change health impacts available at any of Rush University's affiliated hospitals.
-This would be awarded 0 points.
+There are no online resources about climate change health impacts available at any of the RUSH University System for Health clinical sites.